How to Clean Coffee Maker: A Step-by-Step Tutorial

 The frequency of cleaning depends largely on how often you use your coffee maker.
 For those who brew daily, oils and residue from coffee grounds can build up quickly, affecting both the taste of your coffee and the efficiency of your machine.
 On the other hand, even infrequent use can lead to problems, as stagnant water and residue can become breeding grounds for bacteria and mold.

-Here's a list of signs indicating that your coffee maker needs deep cleaning:
+Here's a list of signs indicating that coffee makers need deep cleaning:

 • Unusual noises during the brew cycle